pofl/proxymcproxface/termpaper/termpaper.md

 context of this project:

 - _fetch_ - the act of retrieving a list of proxies from one or more providers
-- _check_ - the act of testing whether a URL can be reached by a request through a proxy
+- _check_ - the testing of whether a URL can be reached by a request through a proxy
 - _(web) service_ and _application_ - will be used interchangeably in this
   document to refer to the software that is developed in the course of this